 As a result, I was frustrated, until I realized they all had their own learning styles, and learned different subjects at a slower or faster pace than the sibling(s) before they might have.

 4. I taught my kids to be independent learners at a young age, and how to find answers.

-This took so much pressure off of me, and gave me the time to work with the younger ones that weren’t able to read and work on their own yet.
+This took so much pressure off of me and gave me the time to work with younger ones that weren’t able to read and work on their own yet.
 By the way, kids without character won’t be independent learners.
-They need character to work on their own, and be diligent.

 7. When I’m in too big of a hurry to spend time with God, things start coming apart.